The Return of the Archons: Plot

 Kirk's landing party seeks shelter from the mob at a boarding house owned by Reger.
 A friend of Reger's suspects that the visitors are "not of the Body" (the whole of Betan society), and summons Lawgivers.
 When the landing party refuses to come with the Lawgivers, the Lawgivers become immobile.
 Reger leads the Enterprise landing team to a hiding place.
 En route, a telepathic command causes the townspeople to attack the landing party.
 They stun the attackers with their phasers, and find Lt.
 O'Neil, the other member of the original landing party, among them.
 They take O'Neil with them, but keep him sedated on Reger's advice.
 Reger reveals that Landru "pulled the Archons down from the skies".
 Contacting the ship, Kirk learns that heat beams from the planet are attacking the Enterprise, which must use all its power for its shields.
 Its orbit is deteriorating and it will crash in 12 hours unless the beams are turned off.

 A projection of Landru appears in the hiding place, and Kirk and his team are rendered unconscious by hypersonic waves.
 The landing party is imprisoned in a dungeon.
 Dr. Leonard McCoy is "absorbed into the Body", i.e., placed under Landru's mental control, but Marplon, a member of the underground against Landru, rescues Kirk and Spock.
-Reger and Marplon tell how Landru saved their society from war and anarchy 6,000 years ago and reduced the planet's technology to a simpler level.
+Reger and Marplon tell how Landru saved their society from war and anarchy 6,000 years before and reduced the planet's technology to a simpler level.

 Overhearing their whispered plans, McCoy summons the Lawgivers.
 Kirk and Spock subdue them and don their robes.
 Marplon takes Kirk and Spock to the Hall of Audiences, where priests commune with Landru.
 A projection of Landru appears and threatens them.
-Kirk and Spock use their phasers to blast through the wall and expose a computer programmed by Landru, who died 6,000 years ago.
+Kirk and Spock use their phasers to blast through the wall and expose a computer programmed by Landru, who died 6,000 years before.
 The computer neutralizes their phasers.
 Kirk and Spock argue with the computer, that because it has destroyed the creativity of the people by disallowing their free will, it is evil and should self-destruct, freeing the people of Beta III.
 The computer suffers 'a mental breakdown' and complies.

 The heat beams stop, and the Enterprise is saved.
 Kirk agrees to leave Federation advisors and educators on the planet to help reform the civilization.